CSR

 ---|---|---|---|---|---|---|

-- Note 2: Water consumption, water use intensity, and water consumption per capita are calculated based on the water bills issued by Taiwan Water Corporation, the surface area of the headquarters (Unit: Ping), and the number of employees working at the headquarters.
+- Note 1: Water consumption, water intensity, and per capita water usage at the headquarters are calculated based on water bills issued by the Taiwan Water Corporation, the total floor area, and the number of employees at the headquarters.

 Nature and Biodiversity